particle-iot/blueprint-advanced-wifi-provisioning/README.md

 1. **Test the provisioning flow**

-   1. With a WiFi enabled protected Particle device plugged in, navigate to `localhost:8081` in your Chrome browser (Web BLE may not be support on other browsers).
+   1. With a nearby WiFi capable Particle device powered on, navigate to `localhost:8081` in your Chrome browser (Web BLE may not be support on other browsers).
 Then, choose "Connect" and select your target device:
       ![Connect](./images/connect.png)

    2. Once paired, click "Scan Networks".
 At this step, a command will be sent to the device to perform a Wi-Fi scan.
 Then the list of nearby networks will be displayed in the UI.